Productive Activities Neuroscience: Brain-Based Strategies to Optimize Your Day

 Physical exercise is not a wellness recommendation.
 It is a neurochemical intervention.
 A 2011 study by Erickson and colleagues in the Proceedings of the National Academy of Sciences demonstrated that aerobic exercise increases hippocampal volume and elevates brain-derived neurotrophic factor, which strengthens synaptic plasticity and supports new learning.

-Even 20 minutes of moderate-intensity movement — a brisk walk, cycling, bodyweight exercises — triggers dopamine and norepinephrine release.
+Even 20 minutes of moderate-intensity movement — a brisk walk, cycling, bodyweight exercises at home — triggers dopamine and norepinephrine release.
 These neurotransmitters sharpen attention and improve mood for two to three hours post-exercise.
-When I work with clients who report persistent afternoon fatigue, a midday movement session consistently outperforms caffeine as a cognitive reset.
+When I work with clients who report persistent afternoon fatigue, a midday movement session consistently outperforms caffeine as a reset.

 Phase II: The Protection Window